- Canine Heartworm Disease

 Fostering – started fostering orphaned and abandoned kittens for Manchester Animal Shelter.
 Fostered Je T’aime (adopted) and Gus Bennett

-Pet Sitting Conference in Las Vegas !!
+Petsittingology Pet Sitting Conference in Las Vegas !!

 Merlin and Mystic were adopted!!

-Mystic (Henry) is a gorgeous pure white Siberian Husky who was kept in a basement for a few years until he was surrendered to a shelter.
+Mystic is a pure white Siberian Husky who was kept in a basement for a few years until he was surrendered to a shelter.
 He was a frightened shell who thrived in their home with lots of love.